-With Lifetime movies like Menendez: Blood Brothers and HBO’s Wizard of Lies, many wonder about the truth behind the stories and where the real life characters are today.
-One forgotten story is that of outlaw-turned law-abiding citizen, George Christie Jr., a former Hells Angels leader.
-To learn more about him, have a look at our George Christie wiki.
+With Lifetime movies like Menendez: Blood Brothers and HBO’s Wizard of Lies, many wonder about the truth behind the stories and where the real-life characters are today.
+One forgotten story is that of outlaw-turned-law-abiding citizen George Christie Jr., a former Hells Angels leader.
+Read on to learn more about the ex-biker club leader in this George Christie wiki.

 George Christie, Hells Angel

 George Christie Jr. was born as an only child in 1947 in Ventura, California, to Greek immigrant parents.
 At a young age, Christie fell in love with motorcycles and the idea of the outlaw culture.

 Against his father’s wishes, he bought his first bike in 1966—a 1957 Panhead.
 Not long after, he was seen hanging around gangs such as The Question Marks and Satan Slaves before eventually joining the notorious Hells Angels.

 If you ask any parent what they would want for their only child (or any child), joining the most infamous motorcycle gang in American history is not the answer you’ll get.
 But it was a dream come true for Christie, who not only joined Hells Angels, but he was also their leader.

 After decades of being in the notorious biker gang along with his son, Christie left.
 During his time with the Hells Angels, he was their leading spokesperson and went through seven United States presidents, from Gerald Ford to Barack Obama.
 He was also charged and served time in prison.

 George Christie’s net worth is unknown at this time.
 But one time his bail was set at $1.0 million.

 In an interview with VICE magazine, Christie spoke openly about why he left the gang after devoting nearly his whole life to them.